publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch89/m__us_usc_t7_s6007.md

     (b) __Limitation on assessments__

-        No more than one assessment may be assessed under subsection (a) of this section on a grower (as remitted by a first handler), grower-sheller, or importer, for any lot of pecans handled or imported.
+        No more than one assessment may be assessed under subsection (a) on a grower (as remitted by a first handler), grower-sheller, or importer, for any lot of pecans handled or imported.

     (c) __Remitting assessments__

         (1) __In general__

-        Assessments required under subsection (a) of this section shall be remitted to the Board by—
+        Assessments required under subsection (a) shall be remitted to the Board by—

             (A) a first handler; and